rodger0531/foobook-mirror/App Logic/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 ===========================================================================================

+06/03/2014 - Abdi

+	- Corrected 'search.js', 'usersearch.php', 'allUserSearch.php', 'allResultsSearch.js' files so that search works.
+For some reason there is a conflict between 'menu.js' and 'search.js'.
+The view all results div in the search results is shown when the page is loaded if the 'menu.js' is connected but when I comment out the 'menu.js' the view all results div is hidden which is what we need.
+	- Added comments to 'profile.js'

 06/03/2014 - Tharman

 	- Corrected the 'wallPost.php' file to use the updated field names currently being used for the 'message' table.